Horse ivermectin is not safe for human consumption and can cause serious health risks if misused.

 The Dangers of Using Horse Ivermectin in Humans

-Taking horse ivermectin without medical supervision can lead to severe health complications.
-Since the doses are far higher than what humans require, overdose symptoms can be life-threatening.
+Taking horse ivermectin without medical supervision can lead to serious health complications.
+Since veterinary formulations can be highly concentrated, overdose symptoms may become dangerous quickly.

-- Nausea and Vomiting: High doses irritate the gastrointestinal tract.
+- Nausea, Vomiting, and Diarrhea: Excessive doses can severely upset the gastrointestinal tract.

 Even if someone believes they are self-medicating against parasites or viral infections, these risks far outweigh any unproven benefits.
 Emergency medical care might be necessary after ingestion of horse-grade ivermectin.